dthain/opsys-sp22/project4/index.md

 Turn in the following:

+- A gcode program of your own creation, called `student.gcode`
 - All of your source code for `printsched` and `printsim`.
 - A Makefile that builds `printsched` and `printsim` when the user types `make`, and cleans up all executables and object files on `make clean`.
-- A gcode program of your own creation, called `example.gcode`

 This assignment is due at **5:00PM on Friday, March 25th** To submit your files, make a directory called `project4` in